Exterior complex scaling enables physics-informed neural networks for quantum scattering: Discussion

 The driven-equation approach has a significant advantage over directly solving for the total wave function: it naturally separates the known asymptotic behavior (encoded in the incident Coulomb wave) from the unknown scattered contribution.
-This separation means the neural network only needs to represent the relatively smooth scattered wave rather than the rapidly oscillating total wave function, which simplifies the learning task.
+Although the scattered wave oscillates with the same wave number $k$ as the incident wave in the nuclear interior, it is exponentially damped in the ECS region ($r > R_0$) by construction, while the total wave function would continue oscillating.
+The neural network therefore only needs to represent a function that decays to zero at large $r$, which simplifies the learning task.
 Furthermore, the source term $V_{\text{short}} F_\ell$ provides an automatic scale for the solution magnitude, reducing the ambiguity inherent in homogeneous eigenvalue problems.

-The primary motivation for developing PINN-based scattering solvers is not to replace efficient conventional methods for single-channel problems, but to establish a foundation for applications where the differentiable, mesh-free nature of neural networks offers distinct advantages~\cite{Boehnlein2022}.
-For inverse problems, such as fitting optical potential parameters to experimental cross sections, the end-to-end differentiability of the PINN framework enables gradient-based optimization without requiring expensive outer-loop optimization over repeated forward solves.
-For coupled-channel reactions involving particle transfer or inelastic excitation~\cite{Thompson1988,Austern1987,Hagino2022}, multi-output neural networks can represent coupled wave functions without explicitly constructing and solving large matrix equations.
-For few-body scattering (e.g., three-body Faddeev equations~\cite{Faddeev1993,Deltuva2009,Lazauskas2018b}), the mesh-free nature of PINNs may help mitigate the exponential scaling of grid-based methods with dimensionality.
+The applicability of the PINN-ECS method is limited to reactions where the relevant physics is confined to radii smaller than the ECS scaling radius $R_0$.
+This includes elastic scattering, inelastic excitation, and transfer reactions driven by short-range nuclear interactions.
+However, processes dominated by long-range electromagnetic transitions, such as Coulomb excitation at sub-barrier energies where the excitation probability depends on the wave function at large impact parameters ($r \gg R_0$), cannot be treated directly within this framework because the ECS transformation modifies the wave function precisely in the region where the electromagnetic coupling is strongest.
+For such processes, alternative approaches such as semiclassical Coulomb excitation theory~\cite{Alder1975} or explicit treatment of the long-range coupling before applying ECS would be needed.